-CAs must set the key usage extension for subscriber certificates depending on their intended application of the key pairs.
-If a key contained in a certificate is used for digital signature (including authentication), the key usage extension of that certificate must set the digitalSignature bit.
-If a key contained in a certificate is used for key or data encryption, the key usage extension of that certificate must set the keyEncipherment or dataEncipherment bit.
+CAs must set the content of the key usage extension for subscriber certificates depending on their intended application of the key pairs.
+If the private key is used for digital signature and identity authentication, then the digitalSignature bit must be set.
+If the private key is used for key or data encryption, then the keyEncipherment or dataEncipherment bit must be set.

-The key usage extension of CA certificates must set keyCertSign and cRLSign bits at least.
+The key usage extension of CA certificates must be set to keyCertSign and cRLSign at least.